jgarcia215/CS361-p3/README.md

 ## Reflection

-The lectures provided us with a robust theoretical foundation which was crucial for understanding the operational mechanics of Turing machines.
+The lectures provided us with a robust theoretical foundation which was crucial for understanding Turing machines.
 Implementing the tape manipulation and transition functions was particularly challenging.
-We encountered issues with the transition logic that resulted in unexpected behavior, but these were resolved after several debugging sessions.
-This project not only tested our problem-solving skills but also deepened our appreciation for the complexity of Turing machines.
+We encountered issues with the transition logic that resulted in unexpected behavior, but these were resolved after continuous debugging.
+The biggest challenges was knowing where to start.
+With zero starter code and a complex topic, it seemed extremely challenging.
+Using object-oriented design patterns did help in breaking down the complexity and gave us insight into the behind the scenes of how to simulate a Turing Machine.

-Our team maintained excellent communication throughout the project, clearly dividing tasks to avoid any overlap and ensure coherent integration of different components.
-As each module was completed, we conducted thorough tests to ensure that all parts worked seamlessly together.
-This project was an engaging and educational extension of our previous coursework, highlighting the practical applications of Turing machines in computer science.
+We maintained excellent communication throughout the project, clearly dividing tasks to avoid any overlap and avoided any merge conflicts.
+Overall, it was a challenging project but enjoyable.

 ## Compiling and Using